 When transporting protected animal or plant species (or parts thereof), you must comply with the rules specified in CITES.
 You may need a CITES permit and/or certificate.

-In many cases, you cannot import cultural objects, like antiques or art.
+In many cases, you cannot import cultural objects, such as antiques or art.
 You must comply with the exporting country’s rules.

 Check the packaging requirements